Democrats tie Trump's rhetoric to spate of suspected bombs

 For all Reuters election coverage, click: here

-Reporting by Ginger Gibson in Milwaukee; Editing by Scott Malone and Peter Cooney
+Reporting by Ginger Gibson in Milwaukee and Jeff Mason in Mosinee, Wis.; Editing by Scott Malone and Peter Cooney